LayeredInsight/scan-api-example-python/README.md

+# Scan client API scripts

+This is a collection of python scripts leveraging our Swagger library to interact with the Scan API server.

 ## First, install virtualenv and create a virtual environemnt so you don't pollute your whole box.
 * `pip install virtualenv`